TheCandidStartup/TheCandidStartup.github.io/_drafts/organizational-anti-pattern-vp-moves.md

 Time to lay down the law.
 This is the way it's going to be.
 There will be no exceptions.
 You will do as I command.
 I have issued a *Mandate*.

-The best example of a big mandate that paid off is Jeff Bezos's [infamous API mandate](https://konghq.com/blog/api-mandate) that eventually resulted in the creation of AWS.
-The legend around it grew in part because its existence was revealed when an ex-Amazon employee then at Google accidentally publicly posted an [internal memo describing it](https://gist.github.com/chitchcock/1281611).
+The best example of a big mandate that paid off is Jeff Bezos's infamous [API mandate](https://konghq.com/blog/api-mandate) that eventually resulted in the creation of AWS.
+The legend around it grew in part because its existence was revealed when an ex-Amazon employee then at Google accidentally publicly posted an [internal memo](https://gist.github.com/chitchcock/1281611) describing it.
 Paraphrased, it says
 1. All data and functionality MUST be exposed through APIs.
 All communication is via those APIs.
 No back doors.
 No exceptions.
 2. All APIs MUST be designed so that they can be exposed to external developers.
 No exceptions.
 3. Anyone who doesn't do this WILL be fired.

+What gets less press is some of the color in the original memo that describes what it took to implement.
+* "*Bezos assigned a couple of Chief Bulldogs to oversee the effort*"
+* "*Over the next couple of years, Amazon transformed internally into a service-oriented architecture*"
+* "*There are dozens, maybe hundreds of individual learnings like these that Amazon had to discover organically*"
+* "*This effort was still underway when I left to join Google*" (three years later)

+Following through on a mandate takes serious effort and commitment.
+What happens if your VP throws mandates around without the required rigour?
+People start ignoring them.
+Obviously, you make all the right noises, make it look like you're doing something, then stall until the eye of Sauron has moved on and forgotten about whatever it was.
+In the worst case you're landed with a VP that is constantly chasing one shiny ball after another, throwing out mandates that strangely never achieve anything apart from churn and confusion.